arfc/pride/data_processing/fixed_cost_assumptions.md

 The variable O&M costs for renwable solar is generally given to be 0.00 $/MWh due to renewable generation consuming a negligible amount of resources.

 #### Automobiles
-##### Source: fueleconomy.gov
+##### Sources: fueleconomy.gov

 The fixed cost for automobile technology is based on paying off the principal cost of the vehicle over the vehicle's lifetime.
 This currently does not account for interest rate on a car loan.

-I obtained the principal costs by averaging MSRP values from fueleconomy.gov
+I obtained the principal costs for diesel, electric, and E85 vehicles by averaging MSRP values from fueleconomy.gov.
+The code for doing this is in data_processing/automobile_data_scraping.ipynb

+There are very few hydrogen vehicles available on the market right now.
+Obtaining values for these is an ongoing process